Close Alert Banner

 Swimmer 3

-Swimmers develop front and back crawl, explore whip kick in a vertical position and tread for up to 30 seconds.
-Fitness swim 20-25m.
+Swimmers develop front and back crawl strokes, and explore whip kick in a vertical position.
+Swimmers tread water for up to 30 sec and learn to transition from front to back flutter kick.
+Fitness swim is 20—25m.

 Swimmer 4

-Swimmers learn stride dives and continue to improve their front crawl, back crawl and whip kick.
-Fitness swim 50m.
+Swimmers work towards stride dives and standing dives into deep water.
+They improve the front crawl, back crawl, and whip kick.
+Swimmers are introduced to a 3m underwater swim.
+Fitness swim is 50m.

 Swimmer 5